 Are There any Real Competitors to YouTube?

-We have seen video hosting platforms such as Daily Motion and more recently BitChute start to gain slow popularity, but YouTube’s future is still fairly safe as currently it is still home to the best content creators and channels out there.
-Until recently, many creators have decided to just put up with YouTubes lack of communication and constant roadblocks as its still a place where they have a community and audience of regular viewers.
-Even though its becoming increasing difficult to run a channel, having the ability to monetise with an abundance of advertisers is too attractive to walk away from.
+We have seen video hosting platforms such as Daily Motion and more recently BitChute start to gain slow popularity, but YouTube’s future is still fairly safe as currently, it is still home to the best content creators and channels out there.
+Until recently, many creators have decided to just put up with YouTube’s lack of communication and constant roadblocks as it’s still a place where they have a community and audience of regular viewers.
+Even though it’s becoming increasingly difficult to run a channel, having the ability to monetise with an abundance of advertisers is too attractive to walk away from.

 I think we are approaching the point at which the straw breaks the camel’s back and with platforms such as Patreon, as mentioned earlier, creators are able to more easily diversify their income and become less reliant on YouTube income alone – particularly for those that are already established and have large audiences.

-Ultimately, YouTube is an example of a strong idea succeeding despite questionable decisions year after year by its management and behind the scenes decision makers.
+Ultimately, YouTube is an example of a strong idea succeeding despite questionable decisions year after year by its management and behind the scenes decision-makers.
 YouTube’s creators are the foundation upon which everything else on the network is built.
 Most of the popular channels have television-like content that retains a higher audience view count in many cases than cable television or traditional live broadcasts.
 It’s their greatest strength and shouldn’t be traded for more traditional media just so that they are in a safer spot when it comes to pushing content that is safer in the eyes of advertisers.
-It will be interesting to see how things evolve over the coming years, will YouTube finally learn by their mistakes or will they continue to run the platform into the dirt until a viable alternative presents itself?
+It will be interesting to see how things evolve over the coming years, will YouTube finally learn from its mistakes or will it continue to run the platform into the dirt until a viable alternative presents itself?

-It’s time for YouTube to not only pay attention to creators concerns and questions by providing an adequate level of support, but to treat them with respect that they deserve at very least given that they are responsible for YouTube being where it is today and almost certainly in the future.
+It’s time for YouTube to not only pay attention to creators’ concerns and questions by providing an adequate level of support but to treat them with the respect that they deserve at the very least given that they are responsible for YouTube being where it is today and almost certainly in the future.
 In order to turn things around for the better, as a bare minimum YouTube should look at the following:

 - Embrace your own content creators – don’t prioritise external content.